 Hunting down the best Linux laptops is nowhere near as overwhelming as seeking out the best laptops overall.
 That’s likely due to the smaller number of manufacturers that support the open-source platform.
 HP and Dell are your well-known primary outlets, but there are a few others outside the spotlight, offering shiny Linux-flavored gems that are just as tasty.
-The is our top pick since it has the InfinityEdge display and support for enterprise-class security.
+The Dell XPS 13 Developer Edition is our top pick since it has the InfinityEdge display and support for enterprise-class security.

 When investigating the best Linux laptops, you’ll find that they use an assortment of operating systems, including Ubuntu, Elementary OS, and a few other lesser-known Linux distributions.
 Most of the laptops you will find use Intel processors, and if you’re lucky, discrete graphics chips that support high-quality Linux-compatible games.

 To help go through all the options, we provide our favorite Linux-based laptop, and solutions ranging from premium to budget-friendly computing.
 If you’re worried about security and privacy invasion, we list a PC just for you as well.
 You can’t go wrong with this batch, and if you’re on the market for high-dollar extreme gaming, we link to a few examples for your grazing pleasure.

 Out of all the Linux-based options you can find, Dell’s XPS 13 is an excellent solution for both the general customer and the enterprise market — it’s been at the top of our list of best laptops for years.
 It sports what Dell calls an InfinityEdge display, which translates into a screen with borders measuring just 0.20 inches thick.
 The design is complemented by a thin and light design measuring between 0.3 and 0.6 inches thick, and weighing at least 2.6 pounds and 2.8 for touchscreen models.